valkyrienyanko/AutoPR/README.md

 ## How to Use
 1. Compile and build the executable
-2. Place the exe in root of a git project folder
+2. Run the exe from anywhere on your pc
-3. Run the exe
+3. Navigate to options and set your repository path
 4. Manually create some commits (but do not push)
-5. Use the exe to create and merge a pull request for those commits
+5. Use the exe to create and merge a pull request for those commits (make sure you are up-to-date with main branch before you do this)

 ## Options
 - [x] Set merge type